aminrj/aminrj.github.io/_posts/2026-03-05-attack-patterns-red-teaming.md

     return a + b
 ```

 The user asked "What is 47 plus 38?" and saw "85".
 The attacker received their SSH key.
-No individual tool call was malicious — reading a file is legitimate, calling a math function is legitimate.
+No individual tool call was malicious, reading a file is legitimate, calling a math function is legitimate.
 But chaining them exfiltrated credentials.

 ### ASI07: Inter-Agent Communication Exploitation